tmshapland/talk_to_gpt_oss/README.md

 ## Download model files

-To use the `turn-detector`, `silero`, or `noise-cancellation` plugins, you first need to download the model files:
+You first need to download the model files for the `turn-detector`, `silero`, or `noise-cancellation` plugins:

 ```shell
 python agent.py download-files